 - You can select the order of the questions based on your preference (for online exams only).

-In the section below, we have listed out the ways in which taking the GMAT exam can be helpful.
+In the section below, we have listed out the ways in which taking the GMAT can be helpful.

 - Better job opportunities post-MBA – If you are a candidate who achieved a stellar score on the GMAT, you are most likely to get into a top business school to pursue your MBA.
 Once you complete your MBA from top institutes, you are more likely to get a highly rewarding job.